 Acquire the knowledge and skills needed as a paralegal in criminal law.

 In criminal law, a defendant’s freedom is at stake and the processes leading up to and during a trial are crucial.
-This Criminal Law Specialist Certificate program serves as a great education opportunity for paralegals or other legal staff interested in expanding their knowledge of criminal law to improve their career.
-This program is designed to help you fine-you’re your criminal litigation knowledge, enhance your interview skills, perform in-depth research, and prepare for a criminal trial.
-The program is self-paced allowing you get started anytime and complete assignments on a schedule that is convenient for you.
+This Criminal Law Specialist Certificate Program serves as a great education opportunity for paralegals or other legal staff interested in expanding their knowledge of criminal law to advance their career.
+This program is designed to help you refine your criminal litigation knowledge, enhance your interview skills, perform in-depth research and prepare for a criminal trial.
+The program is self-paced, allowing you to start anytime and complete assignments on a schedule that is convenient for you.
 Each course includes instructor guidance, exercises, quizzes, chapter reviews, lecture notes and other innovative online learning tools.
 See required courses and electives to choose from below:

 - Criminal Law

 - Constitutional Law

 Once you have begun this program, you will work with your instructor to determine which elective course fits best with your particular area of interest.
 You will choose one of the following electives: